Furlough & Discrimination

 Luke warns employers that if they select “preferred” employees for furlough status, and the “preferred” employees are, for instance, female, or younger, this could well be discriminatory and in breach of the Equality Act 2010.

 Our advice is that employers should put employees on furlough when and if they meet the Government’s criteria, and if there is a business need.
-Making choices as between employees based on their supposed qualities or attractiveness to the business, rather than looking at the underlying roles performed, could be very risky and lead to Tribunal claims.
+Making choices as between employees based on their supposed qualities or attractiveness to the business, rather than looking at the underlying roles performed, could be very risky and lead to Tribunal claims as furlough discrimination.

 TAKE A LOOK AT